Child Custody Tax Issues: Who Claims a Child on Taxes?

 Searching For the Right Family Law Attorney

-When using a database such as Super Lawyers, it would be best to find a custody and visitation attorney operating in your current jurisdiction.
+Search the Super Lawyers database for a custody and visitation attorney operating in your current jurisdiction.